DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-2000s, ECHELON was denounced for its idiosyncratic spying on Kofi Annan but also on corporate entities like Airbus, Thompson and Toyota.[^33] Today, this time on the grounds of fighting corruption and terrorism, the United States’ determination to uphold its ‘national security interests’ appears stronger than ever.
+2000s, ECHELON was denounced for its idiosyncratic spying on Kofi Annan but also on corporate entities like Airbus, Thompson and Toyota.[^33] Today, this time on the grounds of fighting corruption and terrorism, the US’ determination to uphold its ‘national security interests’ appears stronger than ever.

 The full-scale development of surveillance techniques took place in successive steps, each stage demanding a further step in the interconnectivity of networks.
-Since 9/11 the legal framework regulating the power of surveillance in terms of scope, retrieval and data use has been greatly enhanced with the United States taking the lead.
-Article

-215 of the Patriot Act is typical in this respect as it authorizes the seizure of any ‘tangible’ personal material, even without the need for the individuals concerned to be suspected of terrorism.
+Since 9/11 the legal framework regulating the power of surveillance in terms of scope, retrieval and data use has been greatly enhanced with the US taking the lead.
+Article 215 of the Patriot Act is typical in this respect as it authorizes the seizure of any ‘tangible’ personal material, even without the need for the individuals concerned to be suspected of terrorism.
 This article was further amended to permit digital data collection without warrant.
 In